WooCommerce Setup

 Login Not Working

-- Verify the JWT plugin is installed and active
+- Verify PhantomWP Connect is installed and active in WordPress

 Checkout Errors